 Jamora, the brother of Senator Pacquiao’s wife Jinkee, is seeking a seat in Sarangani’s provincial board.
 Jamora filed his COC on Friday, October 1, under the People’s Champ Movement (PCM).

 The Filipino boxing icon turned presidential candidate’s brother Rogelio, a congressman, is running for Sarangani governor.
 He filed his certificate of candidacy on Friday, October 1, the same day that Senator Pacquiao filed his.

-Another Pacquiao sibling, Roberto, is the representative of the party-list group OFW and would likely retain the post if the group wins a fresh mandate in the 2022 elections.
+Another Pacquiao sibling, Alberto, is the representative of the party-list group OFW and would likely retain the post if the group wins a fresh mandate in the 2022 elections.

 General Santos Councilor Franklin Gacal, would be Lorelei Pacquiao’s running mate.

 In 2019, the Pacquiao brothers’ cousin Zyrex was elected mayor of Maasim, Sarangani, where he started as a councilor.
 He is also seeking reelection in 2022.

 Senator Pacquiao’s childhood friend and assistant boxing trainer Restituto “Buboy” Fernandez is the vice mayor of Polangui town, Albay, and is said to be eyeing reelection.

 Identifying himself as “pag-asa ng masa” (hope of the masses), Pacquiao launched his bid for the highest position of the country after announcing his retirement from boxing a day before he filed his COC on Friday, the first to do so among presidential aspirants.